 We’ve been asked a few times over the last few years about hosting, what’s covered and the associated charges.
 With companies such as GoDaddy, Hostgator and 123-Reg offering hosting services at minimal costs, it’s worth establishing why our services cost a bit more.

-It’s worth clarifying exactly what this annual cost covers, and why – frankly – we’re more expensive than the DIY packages out there.
+It’s worth clarifying exactly what this cost covers, and why – frankly – we’re more expensive than the DIY packages out there.

 Our hosting packages cover the following:

 - Website hosting

 - Essential server maintenance and security

 Delving a wee bit deeper into each of these:

 The ‘hosting for dummies’ guide: When you launch a website, it has to live somewhere on the internet – basically another computer, or server, connected to the network, which is publicly available 24/7.

 Website hosting is big business.
 There are hundreds of companies who work solely to provide hosting, running enormous data centres which can host millions of sites.
 Further down the food chain, the majority of smaller web design agencies hire ‘shared’ hosting space from these data centres, usually paying a fixed price to host any number of websites and email, and letting the data centre deal with the complex stuff.